 Aeration complements several other lawn care activities.

-As it opens up space in the ground, core aeration has the potential to maximize certain other treatments.
+As it opens up space in the ground, core aeration can potentially maximize specific other treatments.
 Fertilizer applied after aeration reaches the root system of your lawn easier.
 Grass seed laid down after aerating gets a head start as well.
-You may want to time your aeration before or at the same time as other chores.
+You may want to time your aeration before or simultaneously with other chores.

 Cool-season grasses easily shoulder fall abuse.

-Along with plugs of soil, aeration rips up portion of your lawn’s root system.
+Along with plugs of soil, aeration rips up a portion of your lawn’s root system.
 For healthy grass, this isn’t a problem.
 The roots will grow back soon enough.
 Cool-season grasses are healthiest in the fall.
 They can handle the damage without struggling to rebuild.
 For owners with a cool-season lawn, fall is the perfect time for aeration.
-These grasses include: fescue, bluegrass, rye grass and others.
+These grasses include fescue, bluegrass, ryegrass, and others.

 Warm-season grasses best weather damage in spring.

 Neighbors may bicker over the best time to aerate, and a difference in lawn type is generally the reason why.
-Warm-grasses aren’t heartiest in fall.
+Warm grasses aren’t the heartiest in fall.
 They’re vulnerable to damage as winter sets in, and the stress of aeration could lead to problems.
-Instead, it’s best to aerate these varieties in spring, when they are their strongest.
-Warm-season grasses include: Bermuda, St. Augustine, zoysia and centipede.
+So instead, it’s best to aerate these varieties in spring when they are their strongest.
+Warm-season grasses include Bermuda, St. Augustine, zoysia, and centipede.

-Aerate your lawn at the time best suited to your lawn type, and stay mindful of how it will impact your other lawn care tasks.
-You can also simplify the process by hiring experts to handle it on your behalf.
-Contact Think Green Lawn Care for a free quote and for advice regarding when to aerate your lawn, or call us at (678) 648-2556.
+Make sure to aerate your lawn at the time best suited to your lawn type, and stay mindful of how it will impact your other lawn care tasks.
+You can also simplify the process by hiring experts to handle it.
+If you are interested in Think Green’s core aeration service, please call our Nashville lawn care office at (615) 439-3113.